 Following seminary, Dr. Kohl served as pastor of the First Congregational Church in Middleboro, Massachusetts, one of the oldest churches in the US.
 He then served with World Vision for 17 years in West Africa, German-speaking Europe and finally with their worldwide ministry.
 With Overseas Council, he served as Vice President of International Development from 1994-2008 and Director of the Institute for Excellence from 2000-2008.
 Since 2008, he has served as Special Ambassador.

 Dr. Kohl has done extensive traveling and speaking with both World Vision and Overseas Council.
 He has conducted seminars and conferences around the world.
 A significant portion of his time is dedicated to writing and publishing.
-Dr. Kohl and his wife, Barbara, have two adult sons.
+Dr. Kohl and his wife, Barbara, have two married adult sons and six grandchildren.

 Phil Tait, PhD